vuongducphuong/documentation/content/developer/howtos/provide_iap_services.rst

 * Exceptions are returned as JSON-RPC2_ errors, the formal exception name is available on ``data.name`` for programmatic manipulation.

-.. seealso:: `iap.odoo.com documentation`_ for additional information.
+.. seealso:: `iap.leansoft.vn documentation`_ for additional information.

 Authorize
 ---------